Scott Graham Speaker Presentation Content

 I am sure you have heard the line – “Just walk away if someone is bothering you.”
 This response has only one problem: bullies have legs and probably will follow you!
 If they follow you, remember not to react.
 Look at them in the eye, use a voice that commands respect and repeat steps 1 and 2.
 Repeat your message as often as it takes until the bully realizes that they will not get a reaction from you.
 You can say, “I guess you didn’t hear me the first time.
 Let me repeat it for you.
 I do not like what you’re doing and will not waste my time listening to you.
 Good-bye.”

-When you walk away, this time, walk toward a “safety zone:” a teacher or another helpful adult, your friends or the school.
-Bullies are not usually as brave as they are pretending to be.
+When you walk away, this time, walk toward a “safety zone:” a teacher or another helpful adult, your friends, or the school.
+Bullies are not as brave as they pretend to be.
 They will be long gone if they think they may get in trouble.

-You may have to repeat these steps until the bullies get the message.
-They will eventually get the message; when they do, you will know you handled this negative situation positively.
+You may have to repeat these steps until the bullies understand.
+They will eventually understand; when they do, you will know you handled this negative situation positively.
 You may have even helped someone else learn how to handle a bully properly.

 Step # 6 – Tell and Keep on Telling